EDUC 4215 - Secondary Years Professional Experience A

-Course Code EDUC 4215 Course Secondary Years Professional Experience A Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s External Units 3 Contact 6 x 3 hours + placement Available for Study Abroad and Exchange N Prerequisites Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) Restrictions BTCHSEC Course Description The Professional Experience placement is central to the Initial Teacher Education program.
+Course Code EDUC 4215 Course Secondary Years Professional Experience A Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s External Units 3 Contact 6 x 3 hours + placement Available for Study Abroad and Exchange N Prerequisites EDUC 4217 Assumed Knowledge Curriculum and Pedagogy in two teaching areas, Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) Restrictions BTCHSEC Course Description The Professional Experience placement is central to the Initial Teacher Education program.
 EDUC 4215 is the first of two placements in the final year of the Bachelor of Teaching (Secondary) degree.
 This 25-day Professional Experience course prepares final year Pre-service teachers for their secondary year?s school placement in a Department for Education, Independent, Lutheran or Catholic school.

-2. Understand and apply the teaching methodologies of their curriculum area(s).
+2. Understand and apply the teaching and learning practices suitable to their curriculum area(s).

-6. Engage with other professional educators such as Curriculum area associations.
+5. Engage with other professional educators and educaitonal bodies.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s)

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.